sean-chester/sean-chester.github.io/students.md

 #### PhD

+ * [Amir Mehrafsa](https://www.linkedin.com/in/mehrafsa/), University of Victoria, 2019- (with Dr. Alex Thomo)

-(Hanxeuyu Yan scheduled to start in September 2023)
+(Hanxueyu Yan scheduled to start in September 2023)

 #### Master's (Thesis-only)